-“More than a toy” is how Amazon is billing its new Fire HD Kids Edition Tablet, aka “The Fire Tablet” (no relation to the Kindle).
-A 6- or 7-inch HD screen, quad-core, dual camera, Dolby Audio powerhouse, the thing retails at $149 (2-year warranty included), and comes with parental controls like screen time limits and a year of unlimited access to thousands of books, movies, shows, educational apps, and games through Amazon FreeTime Unlimited.
+“More than a toy” is how Amazon is billing its new Fire HD Kids Edition Tablet, aka “The Kindle Fire Kids Edition”.
+A 6- or 7-inch HD screen, quad-core, dual camera, Dolby Audio powerhouse, the kids tablet retails at $149 (2-year warranty included), and comes with parental controls like screen time limits and a year of unlimited access to thousands of books, movies, shows, educational apps, and kids tablet games through Amazon FreeTime Unlimited.

 It’s an ironic position for Amazon considering–no joke–that one of its sales slugs for the Kids Edition is “Don’t worry about the bill.”